huangjunwen/sqlw-mysql/README.md

 Directive represents a fragment of SQL query, usually declared by an XML element. `sqlw-mysql` processes directives in several passes:

 - The first pass all directives should generate fragments that form a valid SQL statement (e.g. `SELECT * FROM user WHERE id=1`).
-This SQL statement is then used to determine statement type, to obtain result column information by querying against the database if it's a SELECT.
+This SQL statement is then used to determine statement type, to obtain result column information by querying the database if it's a SELECT.
 - The second pass all directives should generate fragments that form a text statement for template renderring (e.g. `SELECT * FROM user WHERE id=:id`).
 It's no need to be a valid SQL statement, it's up to the template to decide how to use this text.
 - Some directives may run extra pass.